YerkoPalma/choo-audio/README.md

 it were paused.
 Can optionally get two parameters `time` a float to specify the time from which to start playing, defaults to 0, and `loop` a boolean to set if the track should play again, defaults to true.

-### `audio:load-and-play`
-Emit this to load an audio source and play it inmediatly.
-Works almost identically to the load event, with the difference that you can pass arrays, and the played track will not be saved to play again.

 ### `audio:play-all`
 Emit this to play all the tracks loaded.